Evaluation of the impact of Essex Community Action Site upon Attitudes, Behaviour and public health Systems during the COVID-19 pandemic. Essex

-Evaluation in progress.
-Expected completion date June 2022
+Evaluation completed in June 2022

 What does the research mean for Local Authorities?